USEPA/egrid/README.md

 -   `data/2a_pm_nh3_voc/static_tables/`: static tables used within the code base.
 These include emissions factors for PM<sub>2.5</sub>, NH<sub>3</sub>, and VOCs.

-The data used to create the emissions data are EPA and EIA electricity data, NEI emissions data, an NEI-EIA crosswalk, and the eGRID production model dataset.
+The data used to create the PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emission rates data are EPA and EIA electricity data, NEI emissions data, an NEI-EIA facility and unit identifier crosswalk, and the eGRID production model dataset.
 EPA and EIA data are acquired in the same way as the production model while NEI emissions data and NEI-EIA crosswalk data are provided directly from the EPA.

 ## Creating eGRID